W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 14 - File IO and Structs.md

 # Program 3: Randomly generated poetry

-First, create three text files that will be the input of the program: nouns.txt and adjectives.txt.
+First, create two text files that will be the input of the program: nouns.txt and adjectives.txt.

 Popuplate them with a list of each type of word.
 For example: